Workers' Compensation Eligibility

 - Agriculture workers

-If you are employed through a temp or staffing agency that leases you to another employer, then the agency may be responsible for workers' compensation coverage (not the company for which the work product is being done).
+Suppose you work for a temp or staffing agency that leases you to another employer.
+The agency may be responsible for workers' compensation coverage in that case.
+This is instead of the company where the product is being made.

 Is Your Employer Required to Carry Workers' Comp Insurance?

-Generally, most employers are required to carry workers' comp insurance.
-State laws determine whether an employer must carry workers' compensation insurance based on the number of employees; the type of business; and the type of work being performed.
+State laws determine whether an employer must carry workers' compensation insurance.
+This depends on the number of employees, the type of business, and the work being performed.

-Most states require employers with at least one employee to carry insurance, but some states exempt small businesses with fewer than three employees.
-But keep in mind that some employers may purchase workers' comp insurance even if they aren't required to, since it helps protect them from lawsuits.
+Most states require employers with at least one employee to carry insurance.
+Some states exempt small businesses with fewer than three employees.
+But remember that some employers buy workers' comp insurance even if they are not required to since it helps protect them from lawsuits.
+If an employer does not have this insurance, they may be breaking the law.

 Are You Eligible for Something Other than Workers' Comp?

-If you're not eligible for workers' compensation, you may have other options.
-Depending on your employment situation, you may be able to claim compensation for work-related injuries through something other than workers' comp.
-In some very rare circumstances, including injuries that were intentionally inflicted in the workplace, you may be able to sue your employer.
+You have other options if you are not eligible for workers' compensation.
+Depending on your employment situation, you can claim compensation for work-related injuries through something other than workers' comp.
+In some circumstances, including injuries intentionally inflicted in the workplace, you can sue your employer.

 Other alternatives to workers' comp include: